Henry The Navigator at Belgrave Square, London

 myminifactory

-Infante Dom Henrique de Avis, Duke of Viseu (4 March 1394 – 13 November 1460), better known as Henry the Navigator (Portuguese:Henrique, o Navegador) was an important figure in 15th-century Portuguese politics and in the early days of the Portuguese Empire.
-Through his administrative direction, he is regarded as the main initiator of what would be known as the Age of Discoveries.
-Henry was the third child of the Portuguese king John I and responsible for the early development of Portuguese exploration and maritime trade with other continents through the systematic exploration of Western Africa, the islands of the Atlantic Ocean, and the search for new routes.
-King John I was the founder of the House of Aviz.
-Henry encouraged his father to conquer Ceuta (1415), the Muslim port on the North Africancoast across the Straits of Gibraltar from the Iberian Peninsula.
-He learnt of the opportunities from the Saharan trade routes that terminated there, and became fascinated with Africa in general; he was most intrigued by the Christian legend of Prester John and the expansion of Portuguese trade.
-Henry is regarded as the patron of Portuguese exploration.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Infante Dom Henrique de Avis, Duke of Viseu (4 March 1394 – 13 November 1460), better known as Henry the Navigator, was a key player in 15th-century Portuguese politics and the early days of the Portuguese Empire.
+Through his leadership, he is credited with initiating the Age of Discoveries.
+As the third child of King John I, Henry played a crucial role in developing Portuguese exploration and maritime trade with other continents through systematic exploration of Western Africa, Atlantic Ocean islands, and new route searches.
+King John I founded the House of Aviz, and Henry encouraged his father to conquer Ceuta (1415), the Muslim port on the North African coast across the Strait of Gibraltar from the Iberian Peninsula.
+He discovered opportunities in the Saharan trade routes that ended there and became fascinated with Africa, particularly the Christian legend of Prester John and the expansion of Portuguese trade.
+Henry is revered as the patron of Portuguese exploration.
+This object is part of "Scan The World."
+Scan The World is a non-profit initiative introduced by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access at no cost.
+Scan The World is an open-source community effort; if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory